Mercer Facts & Figures

 - St. Francis Hospital, Columbus

 Macon — Mercer’s Macon campus is home to the College of Liberal Arts, School of Medicine, School of Engineering, Stetson School of Business and Economics, Tift College of Education and Townsend School of Music, along with programs for adults through Penfield College.
 The School of Law is located one mile away on Coleman Hill overlooking downtown.
 Macon is a city of 90,000 residents that serves as the educational, medical, cultural and commercial hub of Central Georgia.

 Atlanta — Mercer’s Cecil B. Day Graduate and Professional Campus is home to the College of Pharmacy, College of Health Professions, McAfee School of Theology, Georgia Baptist College of Nursing and Penfield College, along with programs of the Stetson School of Business and Economics, Tift College of Education and the English Language Institute.
 The campus focuses on graduate and professional programs.

 Savannah — Savannah is home to a second campus of Mercer’s four-year M.D. program in the School of Medicine.

-Regional Academic Centers — Mercer offers undergraduate and graduate degree programs for adults at centers in Douglas County, Henry County and Newnan.
+Regional Academic Centers — Mercer offers undergraduate and graduate degree programs for adults at centers in Douglas County and Henry County.

 Columbus — The School of Medicine in 2012 opened a clinical site in Columbus for third- and fourth-year students.

 Warner Robins Air Logistics Complex — Warner Robins Air Logistics Complex (WRALC) is the largest entity housed at Robins Air Force Base.
 In 1983, WRALC and Mercer began discussions about the critical need for engineers at WRALC.
 As a result, the University established the School of Engineering in 1985 and Mercer Engineering Research Center in 1987.
 The educational partnership was formally renewed in 2018 and now includes additional Mercer academic units and programs including the School of Business and Economics, Penfield College, and the Departments of Chemistry and Computer Science in the College of Liberal Arts.

 Degrees Awarded in 2017–2018